-This facility is requested to be interconnected at the 30N-Maccan substation by constructing approximately 14 km of 138kV transmission line with 556 ACSR Dove conductors and a maximum operating temperature of 100°C. The proposed new line terminal will be connected onto the 138 kV bus via a dedicated circuit breaker.
+This facility is proposed to be interconnected onto L-6513 by constructing an approximately 16 km of 138kV transmission line with 795 ACSR Drake conductors and a conductor thermal rating of 220 MVA.
+The proposed new line terminal will be connected onto L-6513 via a three breaker ring-bus arrangement.

+There are a number of Special Protection Systems employed by NSPI and NBSO to permit high transfer levels between Nova Scotia and New Brunswick.
+NSPI has an "Import Power Monitor" that acts to separate the two systems following the loss of the 345 kV tie (L-8001/L-3012) or lines in NB (L-3004, L-3006), by cross-tripping L-6513, to avoid the thermal violation on L-6513.
+Once this SPS operates, the load and generation in northern Nova Scotia are disconnected from the Nova Scotia system (but remain connected to New Brunswick).
+The Nova Scotia system is then islanded and relies on under frequency load shedding (UFLS) schemes to shed load across Nova Scotia to make up the generation deficiency and restore balance.
 Any new generating facilities added to the system in northern Nova Scotia (between Truro and New Brunswick) could have an impact on the transfer capability between Nova Scotia and New Brunswick and on the associated SPSs.
-The NSPI transmission line ratings records show that L-6513 between 74N-Springhill and 1N-Onslow substation is built with 556 ACSR Dove conductors with a maximum operating temperature of 50°C and a Summer/Winter line rating of 110/165 MVA limited by conductor sag.
-Under the existing "Import Power Monitor" SPS arming level, the flow on L-6513 could be at its conductor thermal limit during summer when 345 kV line L-8001 trips for any reason.
-With the addition of IR#356 loss of L-8001 could cause L-6513 to be overloaded up to 220% of its conductor thermal ratings during periods when summer line ratings are in effect, assuming other generation in this area is concurrently generating at full output.
+The NSPI transmission line ratings records show that L-6513 between 74N-Springhill and 1N-Onslow substation is built with 556 ACSR Dove conductors with a maximum operating temperature of 50°C and a Summer/Winter line rating of 110/165 MVA limited by conductor sag with the restriction of 172 MVA due to the metering at both line terminals and the protection at 1N-Onslow end.
+Under the pre-existing "Import Power Monitor" SPS arming level, the flow on L-6513 could be at its conductor thermal limit during summer when 345 kV line L-8001 trips for any reason.
+With the addition of IR#365, loss of L-8001 could cause L-6513 to be overloaded up to 182% of its conductor thermal rating during periods when summer line ratings are in effect, assuming other generation in this area is concurrently generating at full output.
 Thermal overloads on L-6513 could also occur under the same contingency during winter.
 The overloads would also depend on the real-time local load demands and other local generation output.

-Similarly, thermal violations on L-6513 could also occur under the contingency of 88S-721 breaker failure (resulting in the loss of two generator units at 88S-Lingan) with high NS imports (up to 300 MW) during periods when summer line ratings are in effect.
-For high NS export levels (up to 350 MW) during periods when summer line ratings are in effect, the addition of IR#356 could cause L-6536 to be overloaded up to 120% of its conductor thermal ratings after the loss of L-6535 between 92N-Amherst and Memramcook NB.
-Therefore this study recommends that L-6513 should be re-built and L-6536 should be uprated to at least 60°C to accommodate IR#356.
+Thermal violations on L-6513 could also occur under the contingency of 88S-721 breaker failure (resulting in the loss of two generator units at 88S-Lingan) with high NS import (up to 300 MW) during the period that the summer line ratings are in effect.

+For high NS export levels (up to 350 MW) with both Trenton generators online during periods when summer line ratings are in effect, the addition of IR#365 could cause L-6513 to be overloaded up to 127% of its conductor thermal rating under a bus fault on 1N-B61.
+The overload violations would be worse when two higher Queued projects (IR#225 and IR#234) are in service in 2017, in spite of the related system upgrades.
+The overload violations could still occur with only one Trenton unit generating at minimum output.